-Seagrasses are quantified per m with a constant stoichiometry (C:N:P = 550:30:1) for both above-ground, $SG_A$ , and below-ground, $SG_B$ , biomass, and can translocate organic matter at this constant stoichiometry between the two stores of biomass.
+Seagrasses are quantified per m2 with a constant stoichiometry (C:N:P = 550:30:1) for both above-ground, SG_A , and below-ground, SG_B , biomass, and can translocate organic matter at this constant stoichiometry between the two stores of biomass.
 Growth occurs only in the above-ground biomass, but losses (grazing, decay etc.) occur in both.
-Two seagrass varieties, nominally Zostera and Halophila, are represented in the model.
+Multiple seagrass varieties are represented.
 The varieties are modelled using the same equations for growth, respiration and mortality, but with different parameter values.